Kirill888/parallella-fpga-dummy-io/sample_dma/README.md

 # Next Steps

-CPU off-loaded memory copy might be of some value, but there are better ways to achieve this tastk on Zynq (lookup pl330).
+CPU off-loaded memory copy might be of some value, but there are better ways to achieve this task on Zynq (look up pl330).
 The same techniques used in this example can be applied to designs where data is modified in some non-trivial way by the PL.